POPULATION

 The qualifying period for all employees' annual leave entitlement is 1 year of continuous service in an establishment with a minimum of 240 days of service within the previous 12 months.

 Unused annual leave may be carried forward up to 40 days for most workers (60 days in some cases).
-If an employee plans to take four or more days of consecutive leave, they may be paid in advance.
+If an employee plans to take 4 or more days of consecutive leave, they may be paid in advance.
 Other than annual leave, all employees, except those employed in a tea plantation, are entitled to 10 days' paid casual leave during a calendar year.
 This type of leave cannot be carried forward.

 Private sector employees are entitled to annual paid sick leave of 14 days with a required medical certificate and no carry forward permitted.
 Public sector employees are entitled to a medical leave of up to 6 months with a medical certificate.

-Employees who have worked for at least 6 months (or under 6 months if unpaid) are entitled to 8 weeks of employer-paid maternity leave before the birth of a child and 8 weeks of paid leave after.
-Employers are prohibited from knowingly employing a woman, and women are also prohibited from working during the 8 weeks immediately following the delivery date.
+Employees who have worked for at least 6 months (or under 6 months if unpaid) are entitled to 60 days of employer-paid maternity leave before the birth of a child and 60 days of paid leave after.
+Employers are prohibited from knowingly employing a woman, and women are also prohibited from working during the 60 days immediately following the delivery date.
 If an employee miscarries before the beginning of the maternity leave, the employee is entitled to 4 weeks of paid leave.

 Every female employee who has been in service under the same employer for at least 6 months is entitled to maternity benefits unless she has 2 or more surviving children at the time of her delivery.
 Leave for a third or subsequent child is unpaid.
 The maternity benefit shall be calculated by monthly earnings divided by 26.

-The employer must pay the total cost of the maternity benefit, and the benefit must be paid for 8 weeks before and 8 weeks after childbirth.
-If the mother dies during childbirth or up to 8 weeks after childbirth, the benefit is paid to the person who cares for the child.
+The employer must pay the total cost of the maternity benefit, and the benefit must be paid for 60 days before and 60 days after childbirth.
+If the mother dies during childbirth or up to 60 days after childbirth, the benefit is paid to the person who cares for the child.

 New fathers may use the fully paid casual leave of 10 days in the absence of statutory paternity leave.